 Best fitness smartwatch for Samsung phones

-If you have a Samsung phone, this is going to be the best full-featured smartwatch for fitness tracking.
+If you have a Samsung phone, this is the best full-featured smartwatch for fitness tracking.
 It (and the Watch 6 Classic) are the first watches to get Wear OS 4 and One UI 5 Watch, which adds a bunch of health and sleep tracking improvements like temperature-based cycle tracking, personalized heart rate zones, and custom workouts.
 It also has the same 3-in-1 sensor, which enables body composition analysis.
 That’s a unique feature that no other smartwatch at the moment is capable of.
 You can also access workout videos from the Samsung Health app — though the production values aren’t as good as Fitness Plus or Peloton.